OpenFAM/OpenFAM/scripts/README.md

   $python3 run_test.py @arg_file
   ```

-  In arg_file arguments has to be mentioned one per line
+  In arg_file arguments has to be mentioned one per line, for example:

   arg_file
   ```